mrhimanshuydv03/Himanshu/Docsify.md

 * Update the package list to make sure you have the latest
 ```
-'su'
+su
 ```
-If you run su without specifying a username, it will prompt you for the root (administrative) password, and upon entering the correct password, you'll switch to the root user account, giving you elevated privileges.
+If you run 'su' without specifying a username, it will prompt you for the root (administrative) password, and upon entering the correct password, you'll switch to the root user account, giving you elevated privileges.
 ```
-sudo apt update:
+sudo apt update
 ```